Elections in New York (state)

-The results of elections in the state of New York have tended to be more Democratic-leaning than in most of the United States, with in recent decades a solid majority of Democratic voters, concentrated in New York City and some of its suburbs, including Westchester County, Rockland County and Long Island's Nassau county, and in the cities of Buffalo, Rochester, Syracuse, Albany, and Ithaca.

-Republican voters, in the minority, are concentrated in more rural Upstate New York, particularly in the Adirondack Mountains, the Alleghany Mountains, Central New York, and in parts of the Hudson Valley, particularly in Putnam County, as well as Suffolk County on Eastern Long Island and Staten Island.
-Despite the imbalance in registration, New York voters have shown a willingness to elect relatively centrist Republicans to local offices, though not in the presidential election.
+In New York, general elections for governor are held every four years, in even-numbered years when there is no presidential election.
+General elections for the State Legislature (State Senate and State Assembly) are held in November of every even-numbered year.

+New York is a state where voters typically vote for Democratic Party candidates.
+As of 2025, there are more than twice as many enrolled Democratic voters as there are enrolled Republican voters in New York.
+Democratic candidates prevailed in New York in every presidential election from 1988 to 2024.
+As of 2025, no Republican candidate had won a statewide election in New York since George Pataki was re-elected governor in 2002.
+The New York State Senate has been led by the Democratic Party since 2019, while the New York State Assembly has been led by the Democrats since 1975.

-New York is near unique among the states in that it allows electoral fusion (cross-endorsement).
-As a result, New York ballots tend to list many political parties.
-The endorsement of major party candidates by smaller parties can be important since smaller parties often use this ballot feature to offer a candidate an additional line on the ballot.
+New York is nearly unique among the states in that it allows electoral fusion (cross-endorsement).
 In a 2020 study, New York was ranked as the 17th easiest state for citizens to vote in.

 Electoral system

 Electoral procedure

 Primary elections are elections at which enrolled members of a party nominate party candidates for the general election and elect party officers.
 New York uses closed primaries and only an enrolled member of a party can vote in its primaries.
-The election district is the basic electoral administrative division, containing a maximum of 950 registered voters (although it may be as large as 1150 registered voters between redistricting) with boundaries determined by the local board of elections.
+The election district is the basic electoral administrative division, containing a maximum of 950 registered voters (although it may be as large as 2000 registered voters with the approval of the county board of elections) with boundaries determined by the local board of elections.